Safety ratings (from Waka Kotahi NZ Transport Agency)

 In addition to the base model is the Elite trim.

-These model(s) are only available second-hand, either locally, or as used imports.
+These model(s) are only available secondhand.

 Hyundai IONIQ 28 kWh